 JANUARY 21, 2022 - Merli V. Guerra's screendance film For you, to mentor me was screened at this international festival.

 BUDAPEST FILM FESTIVAL BUDAPEST, HUNGARY

 JANUARY 6, 2022 - Merli V. Guerra's screendance film For you, to mentor me was honored as one of three films worldwide to be nominated for "Best Cinematography" at the Budapest Film Festival.

 CONTRADICTIONS + CASUAL SELF-LOATHING DEDHAM MA

 NOVEMBER 5 & 6, 2021 - Everyone’s got baggage—mortifications that will haunt us forever, a regrettable high school look, that hug that turned out to be a handshake, the time we self-censored and didn’t speak up, the time something beyond our control made us feel like absolute shit.
-Contradictions + Casual Self Loathing is a glimpse through the many transparencies of life experience, specifically the female experience.
+Contradictions + Casual Self Loathing provided audiences with a glimpse through the many transparencies of life experience, specifically the female experience.
 How can we acknowledge our traumas while celebrating discomfort, awkwardness, the things that push us and the things we don’t like about ourselves?
-This project is made possible (in part) by a Live Arts Boston grant from the Boston Foundation.
+This project was made possible (in part) by a Live Arts Boston grant from the Boston Foundation.

 CHASING LIGHT GALLERY 263, CAMBRIDGE MA